About WRI

 Irish Wildlife Matters website

 WRI produced the wildlife first aid website ‘Irish Wildlife Matters’ (IWM) which was launched in May 2010.
 Its purpose is to address the lack of easily accessible information on Irish wildlife rescue and first aid.
-IWM provides an easily accessible, online overview of the rescue methods, medical treatment, rehabilitation and release procedures for the most common seen species of Irish wildlife casualties.
+IWM provides an easily accessible, online overview of the rescue methods, medical treatment, rehabilitation and release procedures for the most commonly seen species of Irish wildlife casualties.

 Irish Wildlife Matters website can be accessed at www.irishwildlifematters.ie